 - remove the needle and apply a bandage

 The blood sample will be sent to a laboratory for analysis.
-For the ELISA test, a lab technician adds the sample to a petri dish containing HIV antigen.
+For the ELISA test, a lab technician adds the sample to a Petri dish containing HIV antigen.
 An antigen is any foreign substance, such as a virus, that causes your immune system to respond.

 The general process of a Western blot test is similar.
 However, the Western blot method is more complicated.
 It involves separating the HIV sample into its component proteins using an electrical current.
-Then, these proteins are transferred to a special kind of paper (blotting) and reacted with your blood sample.
+Then, these proteins are transferred to a special kind of blotting paper and reacted with your blood sample.
 An enzyme is used to cause color change and detect antibodies.

 These tests are very safe, but rare complications can occur.
 For example, you may: